Download our e-learning Hype Curve to see how well our predictions are doing this year!

 Experience API or xAPI is a mainstay on our eLearning hype curve, making the Slope of Enlightenment for 2020, 2021, and now, 2022.

-xAPI is now being regarded as a potential replacement for SCORM and a useful standard for eLearning in the era of big data.
+xAPI is now regarded as a potential replacement for SCORM and a useful standard for implementing learning analytics in the era of big data.
 And, because there are now authoring systems that make xAPI much easier to utilize, everything doesn’t need to be built custom to use this to your learning business’s advantage.

 “xAPI” has a volume of 1700 searches per month.